 Preheat you oven to 350F

-Knead the dough again.
+Punch down and knead the dough again.
 Divide into 2 if making 2 loaves.
 Cover a baking sheet with parchment.
 Form each of the 2 doughs into an oval shaped loaf at least 3 inches apart.
 To make the loaves, flatten one side of the dough.
 Shape the marzipan or pistachio paste into a long log about an inch in diameter and place about 3 inches from the edge not quite in the middle and keeping 2 inches at each end.
 Bring up the flattened end about 1/4 up, then press out and fold over the other side about 3/4 over closing up the loaf.
 The dough should be hugging the marzipan.
 There should be a small mound on top of the loaf.
 Make sure the loaf is sealed all around.

 Bake the stollen for about 45 -60 minutes until there are golden brown.
 You know they are done when the loaves sound hollow when knocking on the bottom.